puppetlabs-toy-chest/razor-server/doc/api.md

 however, clear can only be done on its own (it doesnt make sense to update some details and then clear everything).
 An error will also be returned if an attempt is made to update and remove the same key.

+### Update Node Metadata

+The `update-node-metadata` command is a shortcut to `modify-node-metadata` that allows for updating single keys on the command line or with a GET request with a simple data structure that looks like.

+    {
+        'node'      : 'mode1',
+        'key'       : 'my_key',
+        'value'     : 'my_val',
+        'no_replace': true       #Optional.
+Will not replace existing keys }

+### Remove Node Metadata

+The `remove-node-metadata` command is a shortcut to `modify-node-metadata` that allows for removing a single key OR all keys only on the command like or with a GET request with a simple datastructure that looks like:

+    {
+        'node' : 'node1',
+        'key'  : 'my_key',
+    }

+or

+    {
+        'node' : 'node1',
+        'all'  : true,     # Removes all keys
+    }

 ## Collections